 Short bio: Carrie Cuinn is an author, editor, bibliophile, modernist, and geek.
-In her spare time she publishers other people’s work, listens to jazz, watches documentaries, cooks everything, reads voraciously, and sometimes gets enough sleep.
+In her spare time she listens to music, watches indie films, cooks everything, reads voraciously, publishes a magazine, and sometimes gets enough sleep.
 You can find her online at @CarrieCuinn or at http://carriecuinn.com.

 100-word bio: Carrie Cuinn is an author, editor, bibliophile, modernist, and geek.
-Her work has a strong foundation in classic science fiction, and blends hard science with myth, magic, and literature.
-Cuinn’s fiction can be found at Daily Science Fiction, Akashic Books, Chaosium, and in her latest short collection, Women and Other Constructs (June 2013).
-She founded Dagan Books in 2010, which publishes SF/F anthologies and novellas.
-Her latest project, Lakeside Circus, is a quarterly magazine of very short fiction.
-She also writes about indie comics for the Hugo award-winning SF Signal.
+Her work often references and subverts classic science fiction, blending SF tropes with feminism, anti-colonialism, hard science, myth, magic, and other forms of literature.
+Recent stories can be found at Daily Science Fiction, Akashic Books, Chaosium, and in her latest collection, Women and Other Constructs (June 2013).
+She founded Dagan Books in 2010, publishing SF/F anthologies, novellas, and Lakeside Circus, a quarterly magazine of very short fiction.

 Need to know more?